josepholasoji/TK103-GPS-Driver-for-Geo-Location-Services/README.md

 Important note: some `.vcxproj` files contain machine-specific absolute include/library paths (for example `C:\SUPER\...` or `C:\boost_1_67_0\...`).
 You will likely need to retarget these paths to match your machine (Project Properties → C/C++ → Additional Include Directories; Linker → Additional Library Directories).

+## Build prerequisites (Linux)

+This repository includes Visual Studio “Linux” projects intended for remote build/deploy from Visual Studio (VS copies sources to the Linux machine, builds there, and can debug remotely).

+On the Linux target machine you need, at minimum:

+- OpenSSH server (for VS remote build)
+- `g++`, `gdb`, and `gdbserver`
+- Development libraries used by the Linux project link settings:
+  - ZeroMQ (`libzmq`)
+  - Boost.System (`boost_system`)
+  - pthread, `dl`
+  - ODBC libraries (`odbc`, `odbccr`)

+Package names vary by distro.
+On Debian/Ubuntu-family systems, a typical starting point is:

+`sudo apt-get install openssh-server g++ gdb gdbserver libzmq3-dev libboost-system-dev unixodbc-dev`

 ## Building

 1. Open [Geo-Location-Service.sln](Geo-Location-Service.sln) in Visual Studio.